Mims House: The Mims family

 Originally from Marshall, Texas, Annie Mims was born in 1902 and married C.B.
 Mims at the age of 15.
 In the early 1940s, the Mims family settled in Vancouver, Washington, where C.B.
 Mims worked in the shipyards.

 After the war, the family moved to McCredie Springs, a small community east of Oakridge, where C.B.
 Mims worked on the Southern Pacific Railroad.
-The Mims family arrived in Eugene, OR in 1947.
+The Mims family arrived in Eugene in 1947.
 A skilled millwright, C.B.
-Mims hoped to take advantage of the post-World War II timber boom by getting a job at one of the many lumber mills.
-However, work in mills was scarce due to racial discrimination, so C.B.
-Mims became a busboy at the Osburn Hotel.
+Mims hoped to take advantage of the post-World War II timber boom by finding a job at one of the many lumber mills, but work in mills was scarce due to racial discrimination, so he became a busboy at the Osburn Hotel.
 Joe E. Earley Sr., the owner of the Osburn Hotel, guaranteed C.B.
 Mims lifetime employment.

 Due to racial segregation, the Mims were forced to live north of the Willamette River in what was then called the Ferry Street Village.
-The Mims family occupied a dirt-floor shack in this segregated community for 2 years.
+The Mims family occupied a dirt-floor shack in this segregated community for two years.
 While C.B.
 Mims worked at the Osburn Hotel, Annie Mims picked beans and other crops to help support the family.
-The Mims family was the first African American family to move across the river into Eugene after Joe E. Earley Sr. sponsored the purchase of the two houses where the Mimses stayed.
-The Mims family lived in the house at the back of the lot, while the house in front was used by African Americans who were denied lodging in the rest of the city.
-Shortly after they moved in a petition was started by a neighbor to demand that they leave, but this petition received little support.
+The Mims family was the first African American family to move across the river into Eugene after Joe E. Earley Sr. sponsored the purchase of the two houses where they stayed.
+They lived in the house at the back of the lot, while the house in front was used by African Americans who were denied lodging in the rest of the city.
+Shortly after they moved in, a petition was started by a neighbor to demand that they leave, but this petition received little support.

 During the Civil Rights era Annie Mims and her son Willie protested discriminatory housing practices in Eugene.
-In the 1960s loans and employment for African Americans were still hard to come by, and the first loan the Mims got after the one provided by Earley Sr. came from the federal government to restore the Mims House.
+In the 1960s, loans and employment for African Americans were still hard to come by, and the first loan the Mims received after the one provided by Earley Sr. came from the federal government to restore the Mims House.